Bittlestomb History, Family Crest & Coats of Arms

 Early Origins of the Bittlestomb family

 The surname Bittlestomb was first found in Somerset, where John le Bedal, was recorded 1 Edward III (during the first year of the reign of Edward III) in Kirby's Quest.
 The Hundredorum Rolls of 1273 list Geoffrey le Bedel in Kent, Martin le Bedel in Norfolk and Walter Bidellus in Lincolnshire.

-Important Dates for the Bittlestomb family
+Early History of the Bittlestomb family

 This web page shows only a small excerpt of our Bittlestomb research.
 Another 157 words (11 lines of text) covering the years 1400, 1615, 1652, 1615, 1662, 1750, 1778, 1738, 1779, 1774, 1775, 1786, 1844, 1745 and 1821 are included under the topic Early Bittlestomb History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Bittlestomb include Biddle, Biddell, Biddelle and others.

 Early Notables of the Bittlestomb family (pre 1700)